Vaibhav99mishra/Finetuning_LLM_USING_QLORA/README.md

 Once the training is complete, we can perform inference on the trained model.
 We ask the model to described the vision pro of apple in 3 sentences.

 The given answer should be this one:
-The Vision Pro is a high-end VR headset developed by Apple.
-It offers a 120-degree field of view, 4K resolution, and a 120Hz refresh rate.
-The device is powered by a custom-built processor, allowing for a smooth and immersive experience.

-The Vision Pro is a high-end VR headset developed by Apple.
+ # The Vision Pro is a high-end VR headset developed by Apple.
 It offers a 120-degree field of view, 4K resolution, and a 120Hz refresh rate.
 The device is powered by a custom-built processor, allowing for a smooth and immersive experience.

 Please note that the final model is not available in this repository, as it is way too large.